 Hailing from the suburbs of Chicago, Curtis studied Biology and Environmental Studies at Grinnell College.
 He began pursuing his passion for trees when he joined the Peace Corps as an Agroforestry Volunteer in Senegal, West Africa.
 Staying for more than 3 years, he split time between planting trees with local farmers and training new Peace Corps Volunteers.
 World travel is one of his passions; despite never tasting foreign soil until living in West Africa (he doesn’t eat dirt anymore though).
 When not planting trees, Curtis enjoys photography and spending his free time outdoors – biking, hiking, and camping.

-After finishing graduate school, Kendall joined the marketing and communications team at TREES.
-She is thrilled to help us make an impact on our projects by telling the world about what we do.
-She’s lived in Italy and loves living in the district, but her roots lie in Mississippi where she can’t get enough of, you guessed it, the sweat tea and cornbread.
+After finishing graduate school, Kendall joined the marketing and communications team at Trees for the Future.
+She is thrilled to help us make an impact by telling the world about what we do.
+She’s lived in many places around the world and loves living in the district, but her roots lie in Mississippi where she can’t get enough of, you guessed it, the sweat tea and cornbread.
 Outside of the office, you can find her hiking with her pup, at a Nationals game, hanging with her 7 siblings, and traveling.